Haptic-Apps/Slide/README.md

 Slide is Licensed under the [GNU v3 Public License.](license.txt)

-In addition to the terms set by the GNU v3 Public License, I ask that if you use any code from this repository as well in addition to publishing the source that you send me a message to let me know
+In addition to the terms set by the GNU v3 Public License, I ask that if you use any code from this repository that you send me a message to let me know.